grusplus/burgerfactory/readme.txt

 == Copyright ==

-Burger Factory WordPress Theme, Copyright 2017-2018 Angus Woodman Burger Factory is distributed under the terms of the GNU GPL
+Grapefruit Stand WordPress Theme, Copyright 2017-2018 Angus Woodman Grapefruit Stand is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by